-The multi-class structure of our common stock will have the effect of concentrating voting control with the holders of our Class C common stock and Class D common stock, including KKR and our co-founders, which will limit or preclude your ability to influence corporate matters and may have a negative impact on the price of our Class A common stock.
+Our Class C common stock and Class D common stock are entitled to ten votes per share, which will have the effect of concentrating voting control with the holders of our Class C common stock and Class D common stock, including KKR and our co-founders.
+This will limit or preclude your ability to influence corporate matters and may have a negative impact on the price of our Class A common stock.